AI Itineraries

 Let’s be honest.
 Most “custom” travel plans today still feel copy-pasted.

-AI will integrate real-time flight data, hotel inventory, restaurant reservations, local event calendars, and user reviews to assemble a trip in minutes.
-Think of it as a dynamic system pulling from APIs (application programming interfaces—tools that let software platforms share live data) to create a living, breathing itinerary.
+AI’s going to pull real-time flight data, hotel inventory, restaurant reservations, local event calendars, and user reviews, everything you need, to build a trip in minutes.
+It’s a dynamic system.
+One that taps into APIs (the tools that let software platforms share live data) to create an itinerary that actually breathes with your plans, adapting as your preferences shift or availability changes.

 Skeptics argue this strips away spontaneity.
 They say over-optimized travel kills discovery.
 Fair point.
 But here’s the flip side: bad planning kills trips faster.
 Wasted hours in lines, sold-out experiences, budget blowouts—it’s exhausting.